 In 2018 we secured a £20,000 grant from Postcode Local Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery.
 The project enabled us to repair the car park, put in super new interpretation, a picnic area and a community stage and barbecue in Bulley’s Pit.

 How to get there

-By car – There is a large chalk and grass car park alongside Brading Down Road.
-Parking is currently free.
+By car – There are six chalk car parks alongside Brading Down Road.
+Parking is free.